openoakland/opendisclosure/README_installation_in_vagrant.md

   	127.0.0.1:5000

-The OpenDisclosure site should come up, and should look pretty much just like the current running [OpenDisclosure website](http://www.opendisclosure.io/).
+The Open Disclosure site should come up, and should look pretty much just like the current running [Open Disclosure website](http://www.opendisclosure.io/).

 ####6) Shutting everything down.
 It is advised that you do not leave a virtual machine running when it is not needed, as this can occasionally cause conflicts if other virtual machines are initilized which are located in associated directories or use the same ports.